gmassanek/codeacademy/README.markdown

 # Ecosystem -- AKA Rubeco

 Ecosystem is a dynamic application that enables a community to participate in managing and organizing content around a specific topic.
-At the lowest level, Ecosystem organizes information based on three fundamental structures:
+At the lowest level, Ecosystem organizes information based on two fundamental structures:

 * Nodes
 * Relationships